 At the conclusion of each module, students will be asked to complete a module questionnaire (Q6A).
 At the conclusion of the programme, students will be asked to complete a programme questionnaire (Q6C).
-(See Quality Enhancement Handbook Appendix 5; https://www.tudublin.ie/explore/about-the-university/academic-affairs/quality-framework/city-centre-quality-assurance/handbook-for-academic-quality-enhancement/).
+(See Handbook for Academic Quality Enhancement Handbook).
 The results of these questionnaires are fed into the programme's annual monitoring process.